SnowyMouse/chimera/README.md

 setting 3 restricts the HUD to the center 16:9 area of the screen.

 **Usage:** `chimera_widescreen_fix [0/1/2/3]`

-#### Alternate bump attenuation
-Force enables the alternate bump attenuation method for envrionemntal bumpmapping.
-With this disabled, chimera will only apply the alternate bump attenuation method to shader_environment tags with the appropriate flag set and otherwise use the standard "classic" method.

-**Usage:** `chimera_force_alternate_bump_attenuation [true/false]`

 ## FAQ
 Below is a list of frequently asked questions.
 These questions are either based